fortify/fortify-setup-js/doc-resources/repo-usage.md

 ## Bootstrap Behavior

-`@fortify/setup` always re-downloads the latest fcli v3.x on every `run` command to ensure the latest version is used.
+`@fortify/setup` always re-downloads the latest fcli v3.x on every `install` command to ensure the latest version is used.
 The downloaded fcli is saved to an internal cache for use by the `env` command.

 **fcli resolution order:**